SatherWS/Assurance_Wireless/README.md

-# Lifeline Application Management Educational
+# Lifeline Application Management System
 This repository contains a hypothetical web application for Assurance Wireless.
 This project's goal is to improve Assurance Wireless's Lifeline application process.

 ## Dependencies and Prerequisites